linux-kernel-labs/linux/Documentation/teaching/labs/interrupts.rst

 (not recommended because disabling a particular interrupt is slower, we can not disable shared interrupts) we can do this with :c:func:`disable_irq`, :c:func:`disable_irq_nosync`, and :c:func:`enable_irq`.
-Using these functions will disable the interrupts on all processors.
+Using these functions disabled the interrupts on all processors.
 Calls can be nested: if disable_irq is called twice, it will require as many calls enable_irq to enable it.
 The difference between disable_irq and disable_irq_nosync is that the first one will